Shopping in Venice can be disappointing. People often write to me lamenting that all they find are tacky souvenir shops.

 For real Made in Italy bags visit Balducci Borse in Cannaregio 1593.
 Franco has been making bags by hand for decades in his small studio and selling them in his little shop.
 The bags are not just bags but works of art and labors of love.

 Want a pair of Venetian slippers?
 Visit Piedàterre in S. Polo, 60, Rialto.
 The slippers are truly like wrapping your feet in silk and floating on air.
+They also produce a few bags, which are of great quality too, super stylish and loved by locals.
+The bags sell out really quickly so don't think about it - if you see something you like buy it immediately.
+It will be gone the next day.

 Flags: they sell Venetian flags everywhere, but don't buy those cheap imitations that start falling apart and fading once you get them home.
 Rather visit A. Santi di Moschini in Castello, Calle delle Bande 5276, their flags are the real thing - absolute quality and they are extremely helpful too.